Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 So, Donald, how are you?
 Nice to speak with you.

 Donald van Deventer: Thanks, Daniel, very much to be with everybody today.
-It’s a great pleasure.
-Forgive the telephone, I’ve got some construction on the floor above.
-Thanks to the work-from-home that’s going on here in Honolulu for almost everyone but yours truly, and looking forward to some interesting conversation today about the fixed income market.
-So I turn it back to you, Daniel, to pose the questions.
+It's a great pleasure.
+Forgive the telephone, I've got some construction on the floor above.
+Thanks to the work-from-home that's going on here in Honolulu for almost everyone but yours truly, and looking forward to some interesting conversation today about the fixed income market.
+So, I turn it back to you, Daniel, to pose the questions.

 DS: Yes, absolutely.
-It’s – we’re all – as you say that I’m getting a phone call, we’re all adapting to this environment.
-So I wanted to start off with, we did a recent roundtable on fixed income.
-And one of the things and it’s funny that we asked that and I still had March in mind and April has been quite different.
-We’re recording this on April 30.
+It's - we're all - as you say that I'm getting a phone call, we're all adapting to this environment.
+So, I wanted to start off with, we did a recent roundtable on fixed income.
+And one of the things and it's funny that we asked that and I still had March in mind and April has been quite different.
+We're recording this on April 30.

 But you were talking about how spreads blew out as compared to default risk.
 And I'm curious what you're seeing now, as compared to that feeling, which I imagine was from the late March period?
 What are you seeing now in the fixed income sector, generally?